revathiieee/movies-api/how_to_run.md

-#
+## How To Run the Application along with DB

+1. Create Network
-docker network create movies-mysql
+   - docker network create movies-mysql

+2. Build Production Ready Application
-mvn clean install -Pprod
+   - mvn clean install -Pprod

+3. Docker command to up and down the application
-docker-compose down
+  - docker-compose down

-docker-compose up -d
+  - docker-compose up -d